El Rincón | Perito Moreno National Park Expansion

 The Lacteo (“milky”) River runs through the main valley at El Rincón.
 The river is fed by the great glaciers covering Cerro San Lorenzo, one of the most majestic mountains in Patagonia.
-El Rincon is located on the southern slope of this mountain, the second highest peak in the Patagonian Andes.
-Cerro San Lorenzo’s dramatic southeast face has tormented climbers of international caliber; it is of Himalayan proportions, exceedingly difficult and perilous, and remains unclimbed as of 2010.
+El Rincón is located on the southern slope of this mountain, the second-highest peak in the Patagonian Andes.
+Cerro San Lorenzo’s dramatic southeast face has tormented alpinists; it is of Himalayan proportions, exceedingly difficult and perilous, and remains unclimbed as of this writing.

-El Rincón’s previous owners had allowed severe overgrazing by domestic livestock.
-Since it was purchased for conservation and the livestock were removed, the grasslands at El Rincon have shown strong recovery, and the forest cover on each side of the valley is expanding.
-Conservation biologists believe that huemul deer eventually may recolonize the area, since the neighboring national park contains a population of this endangered species.
-The landscape qualities of El Rincón and the rest of Perito Moreno National Park make the region an exceptional example of wilderness in an overdeveloped world, precious both for the land’s beauty and biological value.
+Domestic livestock had overgrazed El Rincón since the land’s settlement by European pastoralists.
+In the nearly quarter century since the property was purchased for conservation and the livestock were removed, the grasslands at El Rincón have shown strong recovery, and the forest cover on each side of the valley is expanding.
+Biologists believe that the huemul, or South Andean deer, an endangered species, is beginning to recolonize the area, a welcome development.
+El Rincón and Perito Moreno National Park are an exceptional example of wilderness recovery and protection in an overdeveloped world.